platformsh/platformsh-docs/docs/src/languages/php/_index.md

 So you can then use included dependencies as commands within your app container.
 You can add multiple global dependencies to the dependencies block, such as [Node.js](../nodejs/_index.md#2-specify-any-global-dependencies).

-If you want to have more control over Composer or if you don't want to use Composer at all, adapt the [build flavor](#changing-the-flavor).
+If you want to have more control over Composer or if you don't want to use Composer at all, adapt the [build flavor](#change-the-build-flavor).
 You can also use a [private, authenticated third-party Composer repository](./composer-auth.md).

-### Changing the flavor
+### Change the build flavor

 If you need more control over the dependency management, you can either use your custom build flavor or interact with Composer itself through [its environment variables](https://getcomposer.org/doc/03-cli.md#environment-variables).

 You can remove the default build flavor and run your own commands for complete control over your build.
 Set the build flavor to `none` and add the commands you need to your `build` hook, as in the following example: